 I love this.
 That we can be bold, brave, bald, fierce…and feminine.
 You go, Gurira!

-I’m going to admit something controversial here: I didn’t find Alien scary.
+I’ll admit something controversial here: I didn’t find Alien scary.
 I just didn’t.
 And I’m a scaredy-cat.
 I get freaked out by my own shadow at least 3 or 4 times a week!
 But slimy space aliens (or “xenomorphs”, as Mr Alopecia would nerdily correct me), just ain’t scary.
-Sorry, folks. 👽
+Sorry, folks.

 Still, that’s not to say I don’t appreciate how much of a badass that Sigourney Weaver is in those films.
 Her character, Ripley, may be one of the baddest badasses of all time.
 And while Alien 3 isn’t the best of the lot, Weaver’s shaven-headed look (which helps Ripley blend in with the other inmates on a prison planet) is certainly becoming.